cxs-css/cxs/README.md

 ## Monolithic Mode

-To create encapsulated monolithic styles with cxs and use single hashed class names, import the monolithic module.
+To create encapsulated monolithic styles with CXS and use single hashed class names, import the monolithic module.

 ```js
 import cxs from 'cxs/monolithic'